 Provencher, Joseph-Norbert b.
 February 12, 1787 d.
 June 7, 1853 First Roman Catholic Bishop in the Canadian West.
 In 1822, he accepted the post of Bishop for the then-North West Territories.
 Provencher went to live at Red River, current-day Winnipeg, where he ministered to the Metis and other settlers and established schooling for the local children.
 Today in Winnipeg, there is a Provencher Bridge, a Provencher Blvd and a school named in honor of him.

-(Bio by: JC) Saint Boniface Cathedral Cemetery, Winnipeg, Manitoba, Canada
+(Bio by: JC) Saint Boniface Cathedral Cemetery, Winnipeg, Greater Winnipeg, Manitoba, Canada

 Reimer, David b.
 August 22, 1965 d.
 May 5, 2004 Medical Figure.
 Born as Bruce Reimer, one of twin boys to Janet and Ron Reimer, Bruce's penis was destroyed in a circumcision accident when he was 8 months old.
 His parents consulted Dr. John Money at Johns Hopkins Medical Center, who advised Bruce's parents to also have his testes removed and raise him as a girl.
 He was renamed Brenda and treated as female by his family from then on.
 Dr. Money theorizied that gender identity is largely the result of social learning, and believed that if Brenda...[Read More] (Bio by: Jennifer M.) Saint Vital Cemetery, Winnipeg, Greater Winnipeg, Manitoba, Canada Plot: Ash Blk 60941-0